 The detailed results of the tree survey are provided in the TSS, in Appendix 1.
-In summary, the trees within the survey area are in a reasonable condition and vary in terms of amenity value provided to the wider landscape.
-The trees can be divided into two distinct character groups as follows:
+In summary, the trees on the site are in a reasonable condition and vary in terms of amenity value provided to the wider landscape.
+The trees can be divided into three distinct character groups as follows:

-1. The first character group includes the larger, middle-aged to mature trees found growing adjacent to the site.
-The dominant species in this character group are ash, most of which are showing signs of die back.
-The better quality trees within the character group provide significant amenity to the local area.
-2. The second character group includes the smaller, middle-aged trees found growing adjacent to the site.
-The trees in this character group are in a reasonable condition and provide a degree of amenity to the local area.
+1. The first character group includes the large, mature tree found growing adjacent to the site's boundaries.
+In the main, the tree in this character group is in a reasonable condition but the arboricultural amenity they provide is limited to the immediate vicinity.
+2. The second character group includes the medium sized, middle-aged tree found growing adjacent to the site's southern boundary.
+The tree is in a good condition though its amenity value is limited to the immediate vicinity.
+3. The third character group includes the smaller, young trees found growing adjacent to the site's northern boundary.
+The trees in this character group are in a good condition but due to their size are of limited amenity value to the local area.